socadk/design-practice-repository/activities/DPR-TacticDDD.md

 ### Hints and Pitfalls to Avoid
-Specific to OOAD and DDD, it is a good idea to establish naming conventions, for instance for Aggregates and their Entities.
-See Hint 6 in Olaf Zimmermann's ["Technical Writing Tips and Tricks"](https://ozimmer.ch/authoring/2020/04/24/TechWritingAdvice.html) for rationale and additional examples.

 Eric Evans establishes the following design heuristics for Aggregates in his [DDD Reference](http://domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf):

 * "Use asynchronous communication between Aggregates